Celtic striker Giakoumakis joins Atlanta in MLS

 "I will be forever grateful to you!"

-Giakoumakis, who joined from Dutch side VV Venlo, scored nine times in 28 appearances for Celtic this season, the last of which came in last month's League Cup semi-final win over Kilmarnock.
+Giakoumakis, who joined from Dutch side VVV Venlo, scored nine times in 28 appearances for Celtic this season, the last of which came in last month's League Cup semi-final win over Kilmarnock.

 But he has not featured since then after various clubs showed an interest in signing him amid a lack of game time.